A Survey of Graph Neural Networks for Recommender Systems: Challenges, Methods, and Directions: Existing Methods

 \subsubsection{GNN in Re-ranking}

 After obtaining the scores of recommended items, top items are further re-ranked with pre-defined rules or functions to improve the recommendation quality.
 Specifically, two key factors need to be considered in re-ranking.
 First, different items can have mutual influence by certain relationships such as substitutability and complementarity.
 Second, different users tend to have distinct preferences, and thus re-ranking can also be personalized.
-GNN provides a unified way to encode both item relationships and user preferences.
+GNN provides a unified way to encode both item relationships and user preferences, and thus the major challenge is how to fuse multiple re-ranking goals.
 Liu \textit{et al.} \cite{liu2020personalized} propose a model called IRGPR to accomplish personalized re-ranking with the help of GNN.
 They propose a heterogeneous graph to fuse the two information sources, one item relation graph to capture multiple item relationships, and one user-item scoring graph to include the initial ranking scores.
 User and item embeddings are obtained after multiple message propagation layers, including global item relation propagation and personalized intent propagation.
 The final order of re-ranked items is generated with a feed-forward network.
+In short, the current works in GNN-based re-ranking only considered a few re-ranking goals, and others remain less explored.